-- Put the jar in a cool dark location (a closet is perfect) for 2-3 days to ferment.
+- Place the jar in a cool dark location (a closet is perfect) for 2-3 days to ferment.

-- The sauce will start out “sparkling” but it should mellow out after a few days in the fridge.
+- The berries will start out “sparkling” but they should mellow out after a few days in the fridge.

-- If you want a smooth sauce without any chunks, then puree the berries at this point.
+- If you want a smooth sauce, without any chunks, then puree the berries after fermenting.

 - The natural sugars in the berries will ferment with any yeast-based culture.
-Try using water kefir, kombucha or milk kefir whey.
-I like ginger bug starter because it adds a hint of ginger to the berries.
+Try using water kefir, kombucha, milk kefir whey or ginger bug.
+My favourite culture is raw (unpasteurized), honey which naturally ferments into a sweet and savoury combination.

 - I usually use a straight-sided 500 ml mason jar with an airlock (affiliate links).
-Regardless it’s important to keep the berries below the water because there is an added risk of mold contamination with berries.
+Regardless it’s important to keep the berries below the liquid because there is an added risk of mould contamination with berries.